 The Cable Skull Crusher is an exercise for building arm muscles and strength as it targets all three parts of your triceps.

 This movement can also strengthen your wrists, forearms, and shoulders to a lesser extent.

-Then with your palms facing each other and elbows pointing back behind you, grab a handle with a pronated grip above your forehead.
+Then, with your palms facing each other and your elbows pointing back behind you, grab a handle with a pronated grip above your forehead.

 Find a comfortable position for your feet and torso before performing a tricep extension by pushing down away from your face.

 Learn more: Shoulder and Tricep Workout: Routine for Mass